StrayEddy/GodotPlugin-MeshBuilder/README.md

 - Enable the addon in `Project/Project Settings/Plugins`
 - Add a `MeshBuilder` node to your scene
 - Select the `MeshBuilder` node to start building
-- Once your done, you can `Finalize` your work to convert it to a `MeshInstance3D`
+- Once you're done, you can `Finalize` your work to convert it to a `MeshInstance3D`

 # Basic Tab
 - Add basic shapes (Polygon, Cone, Cube, Cylinder, Sphere, Half-Sphere, Torus, Ring)